-- The company is subject to the corporate income tax according to tax law No, 91 of 2005 and amendments. - The tax inspection was performed by the Tax Authority for the year from the Company's inception until year 2017 and the tax resulting from the tax inspection were settled and paid to the Tax Authority. - The company hasn't been inspected for the years from 2018 to 2022 and the company submits its tax returns on due dates according to law No. 91 for the year 2005.
+- The company is subject to the corporate income tax according to tax law No, 91 of 2005 and amendments. - The tax inspection was performed by the Tax Authority for the year from the Company's inception until year 2019 and the tax resulting from the tax inspection were settled and paid to the Tax Authority. - The years 2020-2022 tax inspection is finalized the inspection and the file transferred to the internal committee - The company hasn't been inspected for the year 2023 and the company submits its tax returns on due dates according to law No. 91 for the year 2005.

-- The tax inspection was performed until 31 December 2014 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - For the years from 2015 to 2019 the company finalized the tax inspection, and it had been settled and paid - As for the years 2020 till 2023 the tax inspection has not been performed and the company is submitting quarterly tax forms on due time to the Tax Authority.
+- The tax inspection was performed until 31 December 2022 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - As for the years 2023 till 2024 the tax inspection has not been performed and the company is submitting quarterly tax forms on due time to the Tax Authority.

-- The tax inspection was performed until 31 December 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The years 2021 and 2023 the Company submits its monthly sales VAT return on due date.
+- The tax inspection was performed until 31 December 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The years 2021 and 2024 the Company submits its monthly sales VAT return on due date.